OpenDevelopmentMekong/wpsparql/README.md

   </tr>
 </table>

+### Widget

+This feature also exposes a widget for integrating the results of queries easily into Wordpress sidebars.
+Just add the **WPSPARQL query endpoint** widget available under **Appearance > Widgets** to any widget area and configure the query you want to execute.

 # Installation

-1. Either download the files as zip or clone recursively (contains submodules) <code>git clone https://github.com/OpenDevelopmentMekong/wpsparql.git --recursive</code> into the Wordpress plugins folder.
+1. Either download the files as zip or clone recursively (contains submodules) <code>git clone https://github.com/OpenDevelopmentMekong/wpsparql.git --recursive</code> into the Wordpress plug-ins folder.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plug-in through the 'Plug-ins' menu in WordPress

 # Configuration

-1. Go to plugin settings
+1. Go to plug-in settings
 2. Specify the URl of the sparql endpoint
 3. Add the namespaces you want to support in your queries.
 4. Save settings